ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 : 100

 This property specifies the priority of a Message, relative to other Messages sent over the same Connection.
-A lower value represents a higher priority.
+A numerically lower value represents a higher priority.

 A Message with Priority 2 will yield to a Message with Priority 1, which will yield to a Message with Priority 0, and so on.
 Priorities may be used as a